 First Nation Growers Fresh Foods Garden Farm Systems are a perfect way to ensure that there is ongoing, consistent access to year-round, fresh produce greens.
-This system saves money on costly, natural, pesticide and herbicide free, fresh produce greens, vegetables, fruit, herbs and other indigenous traditional medicines.
+This system saves money on costly, natural, pesticide and herbicide free, fresh fruits, vegetables, herbs and other indigenous traditional medicines.

-First Nation Growers Fresh Foods Garden Farm Systems are a perfect way to circumvent the high costs of grocery store shopping or provide products for your local community garden farmer’s market.
+First Nation Growers Fresh Foods Garden Farm Systems are a perfect way to avoid the high costs of grocery stores and provide products for your local community garden farmer’s market.
 The systems cater to vegetarians and concerned healthy fresh produce customers.
-The Garden Farm System is perfect and affordable for both large commercial community garden farms and or smaller residential use, where each system can be tailored to meet individual and or your community needs.
+The Garden Farm System is perfect and affordable for both large commercial community garden farms and smaller residential use, where each system can be tailored to meet both individual and community needs.

 Freshly grown produce will be available within the community at a fraction of the cost that indigenous and Inuit families are being asked to pay for today.